H. G. Dietz

 flange dimensions.

-Good all-around fast 135mm, but not small nor light
+Good all-around fast 135mm, but not small nor light; still better on FF,

 Very sharp and versatile with close focus; great IQ stopped down, but lots of PF wide open